eclipse-sdv-blueprints/fleet-management/README.md

 - Implement the necessary changes in Zenoh Router using Zenoh Flow to create components that publish / consume data into influxdb.

-At present, step 1 has been concluded, and we are actively advancing with the ongoing work on step 2.
+Currently, step 1 has been implemented, and we now provide the instructions on how you can test the communication using Zenoh, and we are actively advancing with the ongoing work on step 2.

 <img src="img/architecture-zenoh.drawio.png">